-The 5 major circles of latitude are: Arctic Circle, Tropic of Cancer, Equator, Tropic of Capricorn & Anarctic Circle.
+The 5 major circles of latitude are the Arctic Circle, Tropic of Cancer, Equator, Tropic of Capricorn & Anarctic Circle.

-Vernal equinox!
-First day of spring in the Northern Hemisphere.
+First day of spring in the United States!
 The sun's arc is overhead at the equator in its apparent journey north.
 Days and nights are equal, 12 hours of daylight and 12 hours of darkness everywhere on the globe.

 Earth revolves around the sun in 365 1/4 days.
-Its orbit is eliptical.
-We are closest to the sun at 91 million miles on January 2 and fartherest from the sun at 94 million miles on July 4.
-The U.S experiences summer when Earth is fartherest from the sun because it tilts in the sun's direction.
+Its orbit is an elipse.
+Earth is closest to the sun at 91 million miles on January 2 and furtherest from the sun at 94 million miles on July 4.
+The Northern Hemisphere experiences summer when Earth is furtherest from the sun because it leans toward the sun.

 The Transiting Exoplanet Survey Satellite supercedes Kepler as the next exoplanet hunter.